 The measures submitted for evaluation are specified for clinician groups and hospital/facilities; therefore, two sets of testing are expected.
 Group practice or individual cardiothoracic surgeons participating in the STS Adult Cardiac Surgery Database (ACSD) are the measured entities included in the testing and analysis provided by the developer; however, it was not clear if the testing and analysis also included hospital/facilities.
 In the measure submission forms, the developer noted that, "At the option of the surgeon or surgical group, the ACSD participant can include a hospital and/or associated anesthesiologists.
 It is for this reason that we have indicated (on the Specifications tab, question #S.20) that this measure is specified/tested for both the "clinician: group/practice" and "facility" levels of analysis."
 The developer confirmed that physicians are the accountable entity for these measures rather than hospital/facilities.
 However, NQF guidance states that the level of analysis must align with testing; therefore, "hospital/facilities" will be removed from the specifications.
-Additional testing at the facility levels of analysis.
+Testing at the facility level is required for endorsement at the facility level of analysis.

-Race and Risk-Adjustment
+Race and Risk Adjustment

 The Scientific Methods Panel and Committee members questioned the developer's approach for including race and ethnicity in the risk-adjustment model.
 Per the developer, race was included as a "genetic factor" as it relates to effects of medication efficacy and prevalence of certain diseases like diabetes and hypertension, rather than being considered a social factor.
-The Committee agreed that race and ethnicity should not be included in the risk adjustment model and requested performance results to be stratified by race, gender, and other non-modifiable factors.
-The Committee also cautioned that race is often an unreliable data source in medical records.
+The Committee agreed that race and ethnicity should not be included in the risk-adjustment model and requested that performance results be stratified by race, gender, and other nonmodifiable factors.
+The Committee also cautioned that race is often an unreliable data element in medical records.